 - Human papillomavirus (HPV) infection (same virus that causes genital warts)

 - Taking medicines that weaken the immune system (immunosuppressants)

 - Poor dental and oral hygiene

 Men get oral cancer twice as often as women do, particularly men older than 40.

 Oral cancer Symptoms

-- May be a deep, hard-edged crack in the tissue
+- A deep, hard-edged crack in the tissue

 - On the tongue, lip, or other area of the mouth

-- Usually painless at first (may develop a burning sensation or pain when the tumor is advanced)
+- Painless at first, then a burning sensation or pain when the tumor is advanced

 - Chewing problems